Easy Cinnamon Roll Coffee Cake

 Total Time 50 minutes

-Ready in just 30 minutes, this cinnamon roll coffee cake has all the same flavors as cinnamon rolls but with 5% of the effort!Cinnamon Roll Coffee Cake is the best of all worlds, easy, sweet and impressive!
-It has all the flavors of a delicious cinnamon roll with about 5% of the effort.
-With a delicious sweet glaze, and even a few seconds in the microwave the following day, it will be the best accessory to that cup of coffee we all look forward to in the morning.
+With a deliciously sweet glaze, and even a few seconds in the microwave the following day, this will be the best accessory to that cup of coffee we all look forward to in the morning.

 Mother’s Day is coming up this Sunday and I’m not too excited.
 We live pretty far from family, so there is no celebration to attend and our little ones are too young to understand what Mother’s Day is.
 Instead, I am using it as an opportunity to save my calories until Memorial Day when I blow through them with lots and lots of bbq.
-That being said, I will take any excuse to make a delicious meal for someone, especially a brunch meal.
-This week we will explore some delicious Mother’ Day options for your weekend needs.
+That being said, I will take any excuse to make a delicious meal for someone, especially a brunch meal and this coffee cake can replace the classic Sour Cream Coffee Cake on any holiday table.

-Cinnamon Roll Coffee Cake, a perfect Mother's Day treat you can make without turning the kitchen upside down making cinnamon rolls.
-Make this for your Mom!
+Cinnamon Roll Coffee Cake you can make without turning the kitchen upside down making cinnamon rolls.
+Minimal effort, almost all the flavor!

 Yield 12 servings